mlawre01/STAT545-HW-Hawe-Nicole/HW04/README.md

 * Activity #1: Create a second data frame, complementary to Gapminder.
 Join this with (part of) Gapminder using a  dplyr join function and make some observations about the process and result.
 Explore the different types of joins.
 Examples of a second data frame you could build:
 One row per country, a country variable and one or more variables with extra info, such as language spoken, NATO membership, national animal, or capitol city.
 One row per continent, a continent variable and one or more variables with extra info, such as northern versus southern hemisphere.*

-**PLUS**: Bonus: Explore the base function merge(), which also does joins.
+**PLUS Bonus:** Explore the base function merge(), which also does joins.
 Compare and contrast with dplyr joins.

 ***

-#### I then conclude with some reflections
+#### I then conclude the assignment with some reflections

-I would love to here your feedback!
+I look forward to hearing your feedback!